Juanalv1/four-card-feature-section-master/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Four card feature section master

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Four card feature section master] (https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge